 Common supply chain cyber security risks

 The key supply chain cyber risks are also the areas that should be explored with your suppliers/vendors to ensure they have these areas covered.
-These key supply chain cyber risks are:
+These key supply chain IT security risks are:

 Employees with malicious intent could introduce malware into the company’s system or may involve in any other supply chain attack, which could be dangerous for organisations.
 These range from all sorts of external to insiders from third-party service providers or vendors with physical or virtual access to code, systems, networks, etc.